SamuelSwartzberg/flashcardifying_text_temp/inf.md

 When in a GUI, /dev/tty0 may be the terminal emulator the window server is running in.
 On linux, pressing ctrl + alt + f<number> switches to tty<number>
 Linux typically starts with 6 virtual consoles, and then one additional one (tty7) to run the window manager in.
-A terminal window is one level of emulation deeper than a terminal emulator, since it lives in a GUI which in linux at least itself lives within a terminal emulator.

 /dev/tty represents the current terminal, regardless of what kind of terminal it is